-Rehabilitation provisions have been created based on the Corporation's internal estimates.
+The Corporation reviews and reassesses its reclamation obligations based on periodically updated mine life estimates, rehabilitation and closure plans.
+Such reclamation obligations include infrastructure decommissioning, site preparation and revegetation, maintenance, and post-closure monitoring.
+Provisions for decommissioning and reclamation have been created based on the Corporation's internal estimates.
 Assumptions, based on the current economic environment, have been made which management believes are a reasonable basis upon which to estimate the Corporation's future liability.
 These estimates take into account any material changes to the assumptions that occur when reviewed regularly by management.
 Estimates are reviewed annually and are based on current regulatory requirements.
 Significant changes in estimates of contamination, restoration standards and techniques will result in changes to provisions from year to year.
 Actual rehabilitation costs will ultimately depend on future market prices for the rehabilitation costs that will reflect the market condition at the time the rehabilitation costs are actually incurred.